 The Damage of Stonewalling & Overcoming This Relationship Issue

 Stonewalling in a relationship is a common issue when one partner shuts down and refuses to communicate with the other.
+This is often referred to as the “silent treatment.”
 This can be incredibly frustrating and hurtful for the other partner, creating a sense of distance and disconnection.
 While it can be challenging to respond effectively to stonewalling, there are ways to approach the situation that can help to address the issue and improve communication in the relationship.

 Understanding Stonewalling